The Unreasonable Effectiveness of AWK

 I’ve become increasingly radical when it comes to the The UNIX Philosophy as time goes by.
 Which is to say, I ask myself more often and with greater urgency whether this thing can really be done with simple little tools and a little shell (and writing little tools, usually in C, only when necessary).
 This very blog, in fact, is kind of an experiment in doing things The UNIX Way.
 I didn’t deploy a static site generator, but I didn’t really write one either.
 The whole thing is basically Pandoc running from Makefiles (with various other little command-line utilities lifting things here and there).

 But one thing I was looking at admiringly on other peoples’ sites is automatically generated indexes.
-I had a general sense of how this should work: find any keywords listed at the bottom of the Markdown file, and use those (and the file path, and maybe the title) to generate a nicely formatted index (in Markdown), that could then be turned into html like everything else on the site.
+I had a general sense of how this should work: find any keywords listed at the bottom of the Markdown file, and use those (and the file path, and maybe the title) to generate a nicely formatted index (in Markdown) that could then be turned into html like everything else on the site.

 I don’t know what made me think of awk.
 It’s easy to do this sort of thing in Ruby or, well, Bash.
 Maybe I had that little quip in my mind.